arkon108/sched-console/README.md

 - [ ] Contextual mode - instead of 'endpoint', send the input to the *current* page
 - [ ] Do we want a blinking cursor?
 - [ ] Collaborative mode, make it possible to type in other user's console.
+- [ ] Include the Debug flag
+- [ ] Figure out a way to plug into every next request